 “Now these are the gifts Christ gave to the church: the apostles, the prophets, the evangelists, and the pastors and teachers to equip his people for works of service, so that the body of Christ may be built up until we all reach unity in the faith and in the knowledge of the Son of God and become mature, attaining to the whole measure of the fullness of Christ.” ~ Ephesians 4:11-13

-Now concerning those who are “The Gift” given to us by Christ for the purpose of equipping others for works of service, so that the body of Christ may be built up.
-The Gift of The Apostles, The Prophets, The Evangelists, and the Pastors and Teachers.
+But now concerning those who are “The Gift” given to us by Christ for the purpose of equipping others for these kinds of works of service, so that The Body of Christ may be built up and edified.
+The Gift of The Apostles, The Prophets, The Evangelists, the Pastors and The Teachers.
 According to Paul in Ephesians 4:11 they themselves are considered “The Gift” that have been given to The Church by Christ himself.
-Father’s, Seers, Gatherer’s, Shepards and those that Admonish until we all reach unity in the faith and in the knowledge of the Son of God and become mature, attaining to the whole measure of the fullness of Christ.

-According to The Apostle Paul this fivefold ministry of grace is a model that (until we all come into the unity of the faith) should still be adhered to and to deny the role that The Apostle, Prophet, Evangelist, Pastor or Teacher play in the edifying and building up of The Modern Day Church is as misleading as those who would deny or teach others to refuse The Empowering Gifts of The Holy Spirit that enable us to walk and be more like Christ himself… (in us and through us.)
+According to The Apostle Paul, this fivefold ministry of grace is a model that (until we all come into The Unity of The Faith) should still be taught and adhered to and to deny that role of The Apostle, Prophet, Evangelist, Pastor or Teacher in The Church is as misleading as those who would deny or teach others to refuse The Empowering Gifts of The Holy Spirit that enable us to walk and be more like Christ himself…

 ~ In His Love, Pastor Scott